 Of course, some shifts cannot be articulated, most notably same-finger shifts, so this trick is mostly applicable to assisted shifts upwards and to scale/arpeggio-type shifts downwards, both of which feature in the above example.
 We can however also use this little trick unexpectedly for scale/arpeggio-type shifts upwards on the higher fingers, in which we can insert a first finger intermediate note to make also the upwards shift articulated (and therefore more secure).

 In a symphony orchestra there are so many instruments available for the composer, that quite often we have multi-bar rests while other instruments continue playing.

-When playing alone or in a small group not only do we have less of these extended rest periods but also we tend to feel more involved, which keeps our attention in the music even during our rests.
-But in a large group it is very easy to “switch off” when we see a long rest.
+When playing alone or in a small group not only do we have less of these extended rest periods but also we tend to feel more involved, which keeps our attention on the music even during our rests.
+But in a large group, it is very easy to “switch off” when we see a long rest.
 Unfortunately, a stage performance is not like a filmed performance.
 In a filmed concert, the camera can zoom in on any one player or group in their special moment and in that case it doesn’t matter what the other musicians are doing during their “rests”.
-On stage however we are all part of the performance and if some resting musicians are having a mini-holiday during their rests then they can easily (and inadvertently) disturb and distract from the performance of those who are playing.
-It’s a little like football – even if we don’t have the ball, we always need to have our eye (attention) on it.
-In football the players need to do this because the ball might suddenly come to them at any time.
-In music we do this simply out of respect for our colleagues and the public, even when we know that the ball won’t come back to us for 10 bars …..
+On stage, however, we are all part of the performance, and if some resting musicians are having a mini-holiday during their rests then they can easily (and inadvertently) disturb and distract from the performance of those who are playing.
+It’s a little like football – even if we don’t have the ball at our feet, we always need to have our eye (attention) on it.
+In football, the players need to do this because the ball might suddenly come to them at any time.
+In music, we do this simply out of respect for our colleagues and the public, even when we know that the ball won’t come back to us for 10 bars …..